News on field service management and optimization

 • Damaged reputation with clients and partners.

-In short: a company that neglects breaks has everything to lose.
-There’s nothing poetic about administrative irregularities.
+In summary: a company that neglects breaks has everything to lose.
+There’s nothing poetic about administrative irregularity.

 Gray Areas: Waiting, Travel, Downtime